-- goods with an individual or total mass up to 7 t (individual objects loaded side by side or one behind another) may not rest directly on the wagon floor, but should be secured with scotches. - goods with an individual or total mass up to 10 t must be loaded on trestles.
+- goods with an individual or total mass up to 7 t (individual objects loaded side by side or one behind another) may not rest directly on the wagon floor, but should be secured with scotches. - goods must not damage the floor. - goods with an individual or total mass up to 10 t must be loaded on trestles.
 If the trestles are made of wood, they must be firmly screwed in place. - goods with an individual mass exceeding 10 t must be loaded in wagons or containers fitted with cradles.